 \begin{theorem} If $v$ is not a discrete valuation, then the map $\sigma\mapsto \ms{V}_\sigma$ defines a bijection between the set of those $\Gamma$-admissible cones $\sigma$ in $\rdop^n \times \mb{R}_+$ for which the vertices of $\sigma \cap (\rdop^n\times \{1\})$ are contained in $\Gamma^n \times \{1\}$ and the set of isomorphism classes of normal affine $\mb{T}$-toric varieties over the valuation ring $K^\circ$. \end{theorem}

-Similarly as in the classical case, the proof uses finitely generated semigroups in the character lattice of $T$ and duality of convex polyhedral cones.
-The new ingredient here is an approximation argument ensuring $\Gamma$-admissiblity of the cone.
+Similarly {to} the classical case, the proof uses finitely generated semigroups in the character lattice of $T$ and duality of convex polyhedral cones.
+The new ingredient here is an approximation argument concluding the proof of Theorem \ref{cone}.
 The additional condition for the vertices of the $\Gamma$-admissible cone $\sigma$ is equivalent to the property that the affine $\tdop$-toric scheme $\Vcal_\sigma$ is of finite type over $\kcirc$ meaning that $\Vcal_\sigma$ is a $\tdop$-toric variety over $\kcirc$ (see Proposition \ref{finitepresentation}).
 If $v$ is a discrete valuation, then $\Vcal_\sigma$ is always a $\tdop$-toric variety over $\kcirc$ and hence the condition on the vertices has to be omitted to get the bijective correspondence in Theorem \ref{cone}.

 For the globalization of the classification, the main difficulty is the generalization of Sumihiro's theorem.
 The proof follows the same steps working in the case of fields or discrete valuation rings (see \cite{mumford73}, proof of Theorem 5 in Chapter I and \S 4.3).
 In \S 5, we show that for every non-empty affine open subset $\Ucal_0$ of a normal $\tdop$-toric variety $\Ycal$ over the valuation ring $\kcirc$ of rank one, the smallest open $\tdop$-invariant subset $\Ucal$ containing $\Ucal_0$ has an effective Cartier divisor $D$ with support equal to $\Ucal \setminus \Ucal_0$.
 This is rather tricky in the non-noetherian situation and it is precisely here, where we use the results on divisors from \S 2.